 Course Outline

-CS Workout is designed to cover the specific requirements and topics outlined by each exam board (OCR, AQA, Edexcel, SQA, WJEC/Eduqas, and CIE), ensuring that students gain a robust understanding of computer science principles and practical skills.
+CS Workout is designed to cover the specific requirements and topics outlined by each exam board - OCR, AQA and Edexcel (SQA, WJEC/Eduqas, and CIE coming soon), ensuring that students gain a robust understanding of computer science principles and practical skills.
 Whether you're looking to excel in theoretical concepts, master programming techniques, or understand the ethical implications of technology, CS Workout provides all the essential knowledge and tools you need to succeed.

 Explore the detailed specifications below to see how CS Workout aligns with your chosen exam board.